Tax Rules · USA

 Form 6781 Reporting

-All Section 1256 gains and losses are reported on Form 6781 (Gains and Losses From Section 1256 Contracts and Straddles), not on Schedule D directly.
-The totals flow through to Schedule D.
+All Section 1256 gains and losses are reported on Form 6781 (Gains and Losses From Section 1256 Contracts and Straddles).
+Part I aggregates the contracts and applies the 60/40 split on Line 5; totals flow through to Schedule D. Brokers issue a 1099-B with aggregate numbers for futures (not per-trade), per the IRS 1099-B instructions.

 Practical Examples